Home Electrical Safety Guide: What Every Homeowner Must Know

 When to Consider a Panel Upgrade

 If your home still uses a fuse box, you should strongly consider upgrading to a modern breaker panel.
+Major electrical work like this should be handled by licensed professionals to prevent hazards.
+Unsafe DIY panel changes can lead to electric shocks, and amateur electrical work accounts for nearly half of all severe domestic cases.
+When in doubt about planning or scoping an electrical project safely, resources like AI-guided home repair and renovation support can also help you think through code, safety, and budget considerations before you call a pro.
 Other signs you need an upgrade include frequently tripping breakers, a panel rated under 200 amps, plans to add an EV charger or major appliance, or a panel manufactured by Federal Pacific (FPE Stab-Lok) or Zinsco, both of which have documented safety concerns.

 GFCI and AFCI Outlets: Your Essential Protections